Fantastic Kindness Club Ideas with a Free Good Deeds Checklist

 DISCLAIMER: This post may include affiliate links.
 A small percentage of each sale from these links helps me provide tips and freebies for parents and teachers.

-When you've ticked all the administrative boxes for your kindness club, you don’t need a lot to get started.
-All you need is a place to meet, students eager to make a difference, a few dedicated teachers, some fun activities, and engaging kindness ideas for school kids to initiate.
+When you've ticked all the administrative boxes for your club, it's not that hard to get started.
+You'll need a place to meet, students eager to make a difference, a few dedicated teachers, and some fun kindness activities for middle school and elementary students.
+Engaging kindness ideas that inspire action can help kids get excited about doing good and creating a more connected school community.

 It’s important to make students feel like their ideas and options truly matter.
 Involving them in the planning and decision-making processes sparks their imagination and gives them a meaningful sense of ownership.
 When everything is decided for them, you’re robbing them of the opportunity to be creative and develop leadership skills.
 Students with active roles are more likely to take pride in contributions and feel a strong responsibility to support their club and its members.